 With her training partner, Super Bee.

-Jake Puzey – Coach
+Jacob Puzey – Coach

-Jacob has gleaned coaching wisdom from each of the coaches with whom he has worked and implements their guiding training principles into his own training and the training of the athletes with whom he works.
+Jacob gleaned coaching wisdom from each of the coaches with whom he has worked and implements their guiding principles into his own training and the training of the athletes with whom he works.

 Flying along the trails

-Jen Puzey – Camp Director
+Jen Fajardo – Camp Director

 Kaley Thomas – Business & Operations Manager